Oscar Gustave Rejlander: Personal life

-Rejlander married Mary Bull in 1862, who was twenty-four years his junior.
-Mary had been his photographic model in Wolverhampton.
+In 1862, Rejlander married Mary Bull, who was twenty-four years his junior.
+She had been his photographic model in Wolverhampton.

-Rejlander became seriously ill from about 1874.
-He died in 1875 with several claims on his estate, and costly funeral expenses.
-The Edinburgh Photographic Society raised money for his widow on Rejlander's death, and helped set up the Rejlander Memorial Fund.
-His grave is in Kensal Green Cemetery, and a new stone was placed there in 2012.
+Rejlander became seriously ill in 1874 and died in 1875 in Clapham, London, leaving several claims on his estate and costly funeral expenses.
+The Edinburgh Photographic Society raised money for his widow and helped set up the Rejlander Memorial Fund.
+His grave is in Kensal Green Cemetery; a new stone was placed there in 2012.

 Collections

 Rejlander's work is held in the permanent collections of many institutions worldwide, including the San Francisco Museum of Modern Art, the Harvard Art Museums, the Clark Art Institute, the Victoria and Albert Museum, the J. Paul Getty Museum, the University of Michigan Museum of Art, the Princeton University Art Museum, the Museum of Fine Arts St. Petersburg, the Fine Arts Museums of San Francisco, the National Media Museum, Bradford, and the Museum of Fine Arts, Houston.